 County or High Court

 In the County or High Court if you lose you will generally be ordered to pay both your costs and your employer’s costs.
-Taking the risk on costs into consideration the most common reasons for claiming wrongful dismissal in the County or High Court are:
+The most common reasons for claiming wrongful dismissal in the County or High Court are:

-- There is a cap on available award amount in the Employment Tribunal – if your claim is high value, it may not be appropriate to claim unfair dismissal; and
+- There is a cap on the available award amount in the Employment Tribunal – if your claim is high value, it may not be appropriate to claim in the Employment Tribunal; and

 - You do not have the requisite period of employment (now 2 years continuous employment) to qualify to make an unfair dismissal claim.

 We evaluate the employment contract and the circumstances leading to the dismissal.
 We advise you on your options and best course of action bearing in mind the strength of your claim, the risks and the possible outcomes.

 Wrongful dismissal compensation

 Our lawyers analyse your complete remuneration and benefits package, including share options and other investment mechanisms and advise you on your likely level of damages.